Skip to main content

 “FlightModes” Modelist

-We then create the matrices “PowerConsumption” within the individual sub-components i.e “Cabin” (1), link them to the “Flight_modes” matrices within the Valicopter Enter the corresponding values of current within the “PowerConsumption” (2) matrix, as in Figure Inputing Cabin PowerConsumption Values.
+We then create the matrices “PowerConsumption” within the individual sub-blocks i.e “Cabin” (1), link them to the “Flight_modes” matrices within the Valicopter Enter the corresponding values of current within the “PowerConsumption” (2) matrix, as in Figure Inputing Cabin PowerConsumption Values.

 image-20240404-100546.png